 Each treatment plan will be designed specifically for you based on our comprehensive assessment and your personal goals.
 Treatment may include things like breathing exercises, muscle exercises, massage, memory, attention, cognition exercises, articulation practice, or self-help strategies.
 We encourage our adult patients to include their social support system in therapy for optimal success.
 Speech therapy is available in person at our Raleigh or Fuquay locations as well as via Teletherapy.
 Click here to learn more about teletherapy services.

 Fluency and Stuttering

 Adults may be in need for speech and language therapy for a variety of reasons, including medical conditions such as Stroke, Vocal Nodules, Polyps, Head & Neck Cancer, Parkinson's disease, Multiple Sclerosis, or a Traumatic Brain Injury.
 We may also be able to help you resolve difficulty with ongoing or residual developmental differences, or with issues caused by environmental or behavioral changes.
 Our therapists can help you get back to more independent living.

 Malnutrition or Dehydration

 Choking and Gagging food

 Are you coughing on food or liquids?
+Have an open bite?
 Are you dehydrated, or losing weight unexpectedly?
 Has swallowing just become more effortful and less enjoyable?
 A swallow evaluation is indicated if you answered yes to any of the questions.